Geo-Strategic Truths, California Goes Medieval, and Trump Sanctuary-City Policy

 how many other emerging...

-So go you give them weapons to go into russia and you have violated the cheap tenet of the cold war and we know what happens when that happened in cuba that's my point right
+you give them weapons to go into Russia and you have violated the chief tenet of the Cold War.
+And we know what happens when that happened in Cuba.

 As a charismatic leader, he mobilizes the people, he gets things done, and they don't like it.